real id driver's license

 • Be prepared.
 Obtain the state issued checklist prior and adhere to it.
 Just because a church-issued marriage license, laminated Social Security card or a photocopy of a birth certificate was used at the DMV/RMV prior, it will not be accepted now due to new federal rules.

-• A valid passport can be used for lawful presence document and in most cases for a female, will most likely match their drivers’ license/state ID name.
+• A valid passport can be used for lawful presence document and in most cases for a female, most likely will match their drivers’ license/state ID name.
 If this is true, no name change documents need be presented.
 Please note an expired passport, even by one day cannot be used for this requirement.

 • If you have had multiple name changes and you are not using a valid passport: Bring ALL names changes from birth to current name.